Lavan1999/Dataset-1__TIps_KMeansCluster/README.md

 ## Contribution Guidelines
 Contributions to this project are welcome!
-If you find any issues, have suggestions for improvements, or want to add new features, please open an issue or submit a pull request following the guidelines outlined in `CONTRIBUTING.md`.
+If you find any issues, have suggestions for improvements, or want to add new features, please open an issue or submit a pull request following guidelines outlined in `CONTRIBUTING.md`.